Skip to main content

 • Adding market context the agent can’t observe

-• Correcting agent behavior based on your observations
+• Correcting agent behavior

 Via web dashboard: Trading Agents → Select agent → Learnings → Edit Via file: Edit trading_agents/my_strategy/learnings.md directly